Zach Miller (tight end, born 1985): Regular season

+Playoffs

+Post-football career

 Upon retiring from the NFL in 2015, Miller returned to ASU so he could finish his undergraduate studies.
 After earning a Bachelor of Science in Finance degree, he immersed himself in certified financial planning coursework.
 In March 2020, he passed the certified financial planner exam earning his CFP designation.

 He started work at AWM Capital in September 2020 to be part of a team "attempting to revamp the current financial system plaguing an abundance of professional athletes.
 AWM specializes in the oversight and management of the wealth of players and entertainers, business founders and their families."

 On athletes financial struggles, Miller said: “A lot of times, you don’t hear the stories of guys losing money until it makes some type of national news...People don’t want to talk about their finances.
 Either, they don’t know enough about it, or no one wants to talk about their (losses).”